-Just in time for the Super Bowl or whatever social and/or sportsy thing you want to celebrate… I made you ABSOLUTELY CRISPY baked chicken wings that are taken to the next level with a tangy glaze-like sauce.
+Just in time for the Super Bowl or whatever social and/or sporty thing you want to celebrate… I made you ABSOLUTELY CRISPY baked chicken wings that are taken to the next level with a tangy glaze-like sauce.

 The best thing about these crispy wings is that they are 100% Whole30 compliant and AIP (autoimmune protocol) elimination phase compliant.
-Which means they are squeaky clean, anti-inflammatory… these wings are actually REALLY GOOD FOR YOU!
+This means they are squeaky clean, anti-inflammatory… these wings are actually REALLY GOOD FOR YOU!
 Oh!
 And low carb to boot.

 Parts of the Wing